Less overhead, more progress

 Solution Overview

 Dynamically update PATH environment variable for each project based on the current directory or parent directory.
-I use direnv which is a great tool that extends your shell to load and unload environment variables depending on the current director.
+I use direnv which is a great tool that extends your shell to load and unload environment variables depending on the current directory.
 And it probably supports your shell of choice as long as it is bash, zsh, fish, tcsh, or Elvish.

 Tutorial Requirements